← Back to blog

 4. Analysis

 I’ll bring together the patterns that emerge across your documentation and staff input.
-This includes identifying legal compliance risks, organizational blind spots, and areas of strength you can build on.
+This includes identifying legal compliance risks, organisational blind spots, and areas of strength you can build on.

 5. Recommendations & Reporting